crumbhole/argocd-vault-replacer/README.md

 # argocd-vault-replacer
-An [Argo CD](https://argoproj.github.io/argo-cd/) plugin to replace placeholders in Kubernetes manifests with secrets stored in [Hashicorp Vault](https://www.vaultproject.io/)
+An [Argo CD](https://argoproj.github.io/argo-cd/) plugin to replace placeholders in Kubernetes manifests with secrets stored in [Hashicorp Vault](https://www.vaultproject.io/).
+The binary will scan the current directory recursively for any .yaml (or .yml if you're so inclined) files and attempt to replaces strings of the form \<vault:/store/data/path!key\> with those obtained from a Vault kv2 store.

 <img src="assets/images/argocd-vault-replacer-diagram.png">